skilledscott/Springboard-Capstone-Production/README.md

 ## Production notes

-Build the frontend using 'npm run build', and then sync the frontend to an AWS S3 bucket.
-(Note: the bucket needed to be made with ACL allowed.)
+Using the following commands, build the frontend and sync to an AWS S3 bucket.

 - cd frontend
 - npm run build